-Instructor: Dr. Greg Kiker, Professor Dept. of Agricultural and Biological Engineering, Rogers Hall Phone (352) 294-6749; E-mail gkiker@ufl.edu Skype: gregkiker Office Hours: By Appointment
+Instructor: Dr. Greg Kiker, Professor

+Dept. of Agricultural and Biological Engineering, Rogers Hall Phone (352) 294-6749; E-mail gkiker@ ufl.edu Skype: gregkiker Office Hours: By appointment and at least one live Zoom call per week

 Class Meeting Times: This course is asynchronous through the Canvas course management system with no official meeting time unless set by the instructor for specific events.